nehelmalhotra/nehelmalhotra/README.md

 ## Hello and Welcome to My Github Profile 👋
-- 👨‍🎓 I’m currently a graduate student at University of Toronto studying <b>Data Science</b>, and <b>Machine learning</b> and will be graduating in December 2021.
+- 👨‍🎓 I’m currently a graduate student at University of Toronto studying <b>Data Science</b>, and <b>Machine learning</b> and will be graduating in Feburary 2021.
-- 💼 I'm' currently working as an intern, applying <b> ML </b> in the real estate industry.
+- 💼 I'm' currently working as an intern, applying <b> ML </b> in the ESG industry.
 - 🕵️ Here you will find my current and ongoing projects related to Data Analysis, Machine Learning and Deep Learning.
 - 🎲 I enjoy playing and collecting board games.
 - 💬 Feel free to reach out!